 Gestational diabetes is best managed in a multi-disciplinary team, involving the obstetrician, diabetes educator, dietitian, endocrinologist and the GP.
 Dr Ken Law will lead this multi-disciplinary team to optimally manage your gestational diabetes.

 Monitoring the blood glucose levels during the pregnancy is vital to ensuring that optimal outcomes are achieved in the pregnancy.
-This usually involves checking the blood glucose levels 4 times per day – before breakfast, and then 2 hours after each meal.
+This usually involves checking the blood glucose levels 4 times per day – before breakfast, and then 2 hours after the commencement of each meal.